AkhilSinghRana/Fashion-MNIST-CNN/README.md

 Below you see how model accuracy is evolving over epoch.
 ![Accuracy_Plot](./screenshots/VGG_model-accuracyPlot.png)

-I also plotted a Confusion Matrix to see which Classes are learnt well by the network.
+I also plotted a <b>Confusion Matrix</b> to see which Classes are learnt well by the network.
+As can be seen in the confusion matrix the model gets confused quite a lot between "T-shirt-Top" and a "shirt", these 2 classes are quite difficult to distinguish.
 ![confusion matrix](./screenshots/Confusion-Matrix.png)

-As can be seen in the confusion matrix the model gets confused between "T-shirt-Top" and a "shirt" quite often, these 2 classes are quite difficult to distinguish.

-Furthermore maybe accuracy metrix is not good enough, we should also know how precise the model is, therefore for further evalutation, metrix like F-1 Score, Precision, Recall were also calculated and the results are shown below.
+Furthermore maybe accuracy metrix is not good enough, we should also know how precise the model is, therefore for further evalutation, metrix like <b>F-1 Score</b>, <b>Precision</b>, <b>Recall</b> were also calculated and the results are shown below.

 | Class | Name | precision | recall | F1-Score |